Sammaye/yii2-pq/README.md

 ## Why?

 I noticed that many of my cronjobs failed after an upgrade to PHP7.
-It was not long before I realised that there was two changes since PHP5.4:
+It was not long before I realised that there were two changes since PHP5.4:

 - The default MySQL driver used by PHP7 has changed to mysqlnd
 - And, mysqlnd now adds your [result sets to it's own memory](http://php.net/manual/en/mysqlinfo.concepts.buffering.php), buffering queries